*An asterisk indicates the subject of a future article.

 When MAEs reach the limits of their value points they will generally test an expansion concept with their direct report.
 A raise or new position will be discussed.
 More often than not neither will be enough.
 That’s when your MAE will resign.
 That is a good thing.

 Your company has already identified its strategic leaders, and unless they fail or retire, the opportunity pyramid will remain narrow in these positions.
 Your company has already heard the concepts or growth strategies from your MAEs and, if these ideas were adopted, has already gained from their value.

 If your company is run properly, strategically important positions only open when there is a failing strategic leader.
 A retirement is less likely.
 Further, if your Company manages its personnel properly the replacement will be from within the team.* And this is exactly why the departure of an MAE is a good thing.
 You are now in a position to promote a future MAE into the vacant position.
 Someone whose growth is in sync with your Company’s strategic direction.

 When an MAE leaves, treat your departing MAE like you might were you their High School Field Hockey coach and they were leaving to play at the next level, say Division 1 on a full scholarship.
 Because they will find that opportunity and you can be proud of their future accomplishments.
 You may even take some credit for their professional development.
 Meanwhile you stay focused, in budget, and provide the same opportunity to create a new MAE.

 One other thing

 An MAE is not an innovator.* An MAE is not a risk taker.
-An MAE is a great employee who will inevitably reach their limit within your Company.
+An MAE is a great employee who will inevitably reach their limit within your Company and resign.
 This is a good thing to identify early both for sake of your company and for the MAE too.